To run this application locally it is recommended to have the following installed:

 dotnet dev-certs https -ep .aspnet/https/aspnetapp.pfx -p devcertpasswd --trust

-Database migrations will be automatically applied when executing docker-compose via the migrations
+Database migrations will be automatically applied when executing docker-compose via the migrations service.

 Next You should go back to the main directory and run docker compose --profile hot-reload up --build --watch